MinaPecheux/Advent-Of-Code/2019/Javascript/README.md

 One thing to note is that for the "read" and "write" operations, we don't use global variables anymore but instead variables stored in the ``ProgramInstance``.
 The ``processOpcode()`` now returns a boolean representing whether or not the ``ProgramInstance`` we were executed should pause and wait for other processes to complete before resuming.

 Finally, I've used a global variable called ``INSTANCE_ID`` to assign auto-incrementing IDs to my instances.
 Rather than passing the ID each time, I can just let the ``ProgramInstance`` class take care of it and automatically generate a new integer ID whenever I create a new instance of my class.
 However, I need to be careful to reset the counter whenever I want to reset my pool of instances from scratch (in our example, whenever I want to try a new permutation of phase settings).

+## Day 8: Space Image Format

+#### Answers
+**Part I: 2064 • Part II: KAUZA**

+Day 8 is a nice easy peasy Sunday problem about image decoding.
+It is quite simple; you just need to be careful in how you represent a 2D image as a 1D string and compute your position transformations properly.

+In Part II, the only tricky thing is the order of the layers: you're told that the first one comes first, then the second one, and so on.
+They can overwrite each other (if the pixel is not transparent), so the easiest way to deal with this is to process them in the reverse order: take a "result image" that you initializing with blanks everywhere; then iterate through your layers from last to first and simply turn on or off pixels if you find the corresponding value.